 It takes a bit of time to do these things but sets you on the track for a better time with Windows.

-After getting through the boring and long installation process, you still have to do some extra work to set up the machine as you want.
+After getting through the boring and long Windows 10 installation steps, you still have to do some extra work to set up the machine as you want.

 Now, let’s look at the first things to do with your PC after installing Windows 10.

 We will list some common things for you on this topic.
 Now let’s look at them one by one.

 Most of us do not like the Windows update process because they are annoying sometimes, and even some unreliable updates will make your machine unusable.

 However, downloading an update after a new Windows 10 install is vitally necessary because it will come with the latest bug fixes and security updates to protect your PC from exploits and attacks.

 Windows Update is configured and runs automatically by default.